a13X-B/lovely-little-experiments/README.md

  is a collection of small projects you can run with [löve](https://love2d.org/)

 ### angular ship
- shows how to use fixed timestep and complex numbers to get rid of trigonometric functions at runtime
+ shows how to use fixed timestep and complex numbers to get rid of trigonometric functions at runtime --currently broken :(

+### glowybits
+ blending/postprocessing effect for banded dithered lights

 ### pong
  simple pong game that features pretty much everything a pong game needs